sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/10_side-effects,_reducers,_contextAPI/122_Using_React_Context_API.md

 	}
 	export default FoodRoot;
 	```
-2. Have a single file to specify both the context and provider (use `props.children` here), and export both.
+2. Have a single file to specify both the context and `Provider` `value` , then export both (use `props.children` for the Provider being exported).
 Essentially, all context (including state logic) resides in the context file, and not in any core UI component.
 Note that the context is not available at the "Provider" component ("FoodRoot.jsx" here).
 	```jsx
 	// FoodContext.js
 	const FoodContext = React.createContext({});